 Build your dental brand

-If you want to build your brand, social media is a great way to show the values and personality of your dental practice.
+If you want to build your brand, dental social media is a great way to show the values and personality of your dental practice.
 While your paid advertising promotes the benefits of coming to your practice, social media gives patients some insight about you and your team, helping to build a relationship before they even set foot in your office.

 In addition to being likable, patients also want to be reassured that their dental provider is knowledgeable.
-Social media provides a great opportunity for dentists to share their expertise with educational content and build their status in the community as a trusted healthcare professional.
+Social media for dentists provides a great opportunity to share their expertise with educational content and build their status in the community as a trusted healthcare professional.

 Strengthen your SEO